 David Lyon David is a kiter who lives in Santa Cruz and works in Silicon Valley.
 He often is seen launching at Third Avenue.
 He too is burdened with a big beautiful sail boat, which he takes to the Delta for use as a kite launch and recovery support vehicle.

-David Nelson David N. is another one of those windsurfer-turned-kiter and is also our web-guru.
+David Nelson David N. is another one of those windsurfer-turned-kiter and is also our Information Technology guru.
 (Programming is the day job).
-David hangs from one of his many kites often in the East Bay.
+David hangs from one of his many kites often in the Bay Area.
 Makes frequent pilgrimages to the Delta and Mexico.